Drains: Everything You Need to Know

 Drains are often placed in patients to allow for drainage of a site.
-The most common indication for drains is to evacuate abscesses/infection.
+The most common indications for drains is to evacuate abscesses, infections, and/or excess fluids .
 Nurses caring for patients with drains are often intimidated and overwhelmed.
 In this CE course you will learn about drain management and how care for patients with drains.

 Picture this: you walk into your hospital unit, fresh off a good night’s sleep.
 You find your patient assignment and head over to get report.
 Then the outgoing nurse says something that makes your heart skip a beat.
 “This patient has an abscess drain.
 You need to flush it every X hours, record the output every X hours, call the doctor if __ happens…” Before long, your head is spinning, and then you realize you’ve been spelling ‘abscess’ incorrectly for who knows how long!
 You think to yourself “I really need to know more about the nursing care of drains!”

 Drains can be intimidating, especially with little to no prior experience in drain management.
 They often come with a specific set of instructions that can be somewhat confusing.
 What’s worse, a patient may suffer a serious delay in recovery if something goes wrong.
 Nobody wants to be the one to make that call to the doctor about a malfunctioning drain.
 Fortunately, like anything else, managing drains becomes much easier with experience and a little education.